 Numerous business people hire ghostwriters to articulate their vision in the form of a book or eBook.

 After looking at hundreds of job posts for writers, I figured that today’s purpose of writing does not achieve the emotional impact that I’m after.

 Of course, copywriters, SEO writers, and conversion writers are supposed to connect with prospects by addressing pain points and other problems.
 They deliver solutions to make their customers’ lives easier.

-Most of the time, I don’t like how it’s referred to as an emotional connection because it’s not.
-Profiting from customers doesn’t mean they bonded with you emotionally.
-It’s still marketing.
-It’s a necessary evil, and people must bear that in mind.
+Most of the time, it’s referred to as an emotional connection.
+But profiting from customers doesn’t mean they bonded with you emotionally.
+Marketing is a tool used to connect with people.
+Once you converted a customer, it’s your job to build an emotional connection.
 (Click here to read more on marketing for writers and authors.)

 • What do clients seek in a professional ghostwriter?

 Before giving ghosting a shot, I made sure I had a portfolio with freelance writing and authoring experiences.
 Having self-published a book of fiction counts as a large project.

 Clients also look at your communication skills, for which they prefer journalistic experiences.
 I’ve worked as a part-time music copywriter that included interviewing rock bands and attending trade shows.
 I used to collect lots of sounds on tape.
 Talking to people using a voice recorder became second nature to me.